open-contracting/standard/docs/guidance/model/awards_contracts_buyers_suppliers.md

 OCDS defines the buyer as:

-> A buyer is an entity whose budget will be used to pay for goods, works or services related to a contract.
-This may be different from the procuring entity who may be specified in the tender data.
+> *an entity whose budget will be used to pay for goods, works or services related to a contract.
+This may be different from the procuring entity who may be specified in the tender data.*

 ```eval_rst
 .. admonition:: Note